VermaShr/handwritten-text-transcription/README.md

 The code for the base model has been forked from https://github.com/danhan52/text_recognition repository.
 This model focuses on implementing Language modeling techniques, use of Attention layer and segmentation during pre processing stage of data.

+"Search for n-gram, or HTR language model to get towards the right papers"

 Below are the instructions to run the model.
 # Text Recognition for Zooniverse